 Juneau School District students and families have the opportunity to choose the high school and the program that best matches each student’s personal interests and goals.

-Both Juneau-Douglas High School and Thunder Mountain High School have comprehensive academics, competitive sports and activities, and a variety of themed learning communities.
+Both Juneau-Douglas High School and Thunder Mountain High School have comprehensive academics, competitive sports and activities, and a variety of career pathways.
 Ninth grade students can choose to attend either of these two high schools as freshmen.

 Yaakoosge Daakahidi Alternative High School in Marie Drake provides small classes on a quarterly basis and personalized learning for youth 16 and older.
 Each student has an adult advocate who helps students customize a schedule and succeed.
 All students are required to have a job or a volunteer commitment for credit.
 Each student is issued a laptop.
 Students are eligible to participate in sports and athletics at JDHS or TMHS.
 For more information or an application call 907.523.1800.